Civ13/civ13-wiki/wiki/Contributing_to_the_Wiki.md

 ![image](assets/images/edit_menu.PNG)

-**6) The wiki pages are written in markdown and have the *.md* extension.
+**6) The wiki pages are written in markdown and have the *.md* extension - for more information on the markdown language and how to type in bold, italic, and so on, check [this page](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 They are located in the wiki/ folder.
 If you add any images, put them in assets/images/.
 You can also use HTML on the pages if you need to, but its the best practice to keep to markdown unless its something you need html for (i.e., sortable tables).**

 **7) When you feel that your changes are good enough, just open a pull request to the main repository (the one you forked), and if accepted, it will be displayed on the page!
 To open a pull request, go to the master branch (our github page) and click *Pull Requests* then *New Pull Request*.**